cybardev/wt-dropdown/index.md

 Windows Terminal has a built-in dropdown mode, but there's no way to passively keep it on in the background at startup.
-The only way to activate it from my experience is to open an instance of the app, press the hotkey for the dropdown (<code>Win+`</code> by default) to activate it, press it again to hide it, then close the first instance.
+The only way to activate it from my experience is to open an instance of the app, press the hotkey for the dropdown (`` Win+` `` by default) to activate it, press it again to hide it, then close the first instance.

 This script does that all in one go, given that `wt.exe` is on the `$PATH`.
 I've set it as a Startup program since I regularly need the dropdown and manually executing this everytime is inefficient.